 Can Your Spouse or Dependents Travel with a Spain Student Visa?

-As well as your application, you can apply for your spouse or under 18 children.
+You can also apply for your spouse and child under 18 years old.
 They can come with you to Spain.
 You must have enough money to cover their expenses.
 Your family members may not work or get a work permit while they are in Spain with you.
 Your family members have to apply for a Foreigner’s Identity Card (TIE) when they get to Spain.

 Can You Work Under Spain Student Visa?